Skip to main content

 Depending on what component you have selected, different styling options presented will be different.
 For example, below we have a section selected, and so we have the option to add padding to the top and bottom of the section.

-The Addons tab allows you to quickly browse and apply different addons to your selected sections and elements on your canvas.
+The Interactions tab allows you to quickly browse and apply different interactions to your selected sections and elements on your canvas.

 Page settings